Ovyerus/gfh/README.md

 Git not supporting multiple `signingkey`s.
 If you only use one resident SSH key for signing your commits, you can just use that config option without gfh.

+### Caveats

+I've only personally validated gfh as working on macOS

+On Windows, it appears that signing commits with a resident SSH key is fundamentally broken in some weird way, requiring an Administrator prompt in order to properly work - even though if you run the `ssh-keygen` command Git runs and run it by itself, it runs perfectly fine.
+I suspect this might be related to that section of Windows OpenSSH not being integrated with Windows Hello like using it for SSH connections is, but I'm unsure.

+On Linux, gfh seems to fail with
+`warning: gpg.ssh.defaultKeyCommand succeeded but returned no keys: key::...`, which makes no sense, because the format it expects is evidently there.
+A friend of mine has said that running `` eval `ssh-agent` `` (or `eval (ssh-agent -c)` as the Fish equivalent) solved the issue for them, however I haven't had any luck with this personally so YMMV.

+If you ever find out a consistent workaround for these problems, please let me know and I'll try and see if I can reproduce them.

 ## Usage

 The simplest way to add your keys to gfh is via `gfh -a`.
 This will prompt you